Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/03-Phase3-Infrastructure-WHOIS.md

 ### ARIN WHOIS Record (Primary Source)

-WHOIS lookup via ARIN (American Registry for Internet Numbers) — the authoritative registry for this IP block — returns the following record. **Note:** This data was captured 4 days prior to analysis and reflects the most current available registration data.
+WHOIS lookup via ARIN (American Registry for Internet Numbers), the authoritative registry for this IP block, returns the following record. **Note:** This data was captured 4 days prior to analysis and reflects the most current available registration data.

 <img width="1171" height="563" alt="image" src="https://github.com/user-attachments/assets/6da53ec7-6126-46a5-a2c0-c1d9fb3f795a" />